subscriptions-project/swg-js/docs/subscribe-flow.md

 Another way to trigger the subscribe flow is by starting [Offers flow](./offers-flow.md).

-The `setOnSubscribeResponse` callback will be called ince the subscription is complete, or when the previously executed subscription is recovered.
+The `setOnSubscribeResponse` callback will be called once the subscription is complete, or when the previously executed subscription is recovered.

 The response returned by the `setOnSubscribeResponse` callback is the [`SubscribeResponse`](./core-apis.md) object.
 It includes purchase details, as well as user data.